Hornbill-Docs/data-imports-guide/data-imports-guide/assets/authentication.md

 ### Key Type - Certero

-Keys of this type require a Certero API Key to be created against a user account that has permissions to fetch assets before the details can be stored in KeySafe, and eventually be used by the Asset Import Utility.
+Keys of this type require a Certero API Key to be created against a user account that has permission to fetch assets before the details can be stored in KeySafe, and eventually be used by the Asset Import Utility.

 * In Hornbill, navigate to `Configuration` > `Platform Configuration` > `KeySafe`.
 * Click `+ Create New Key`.